 There are various ways to utilize employee training technologies.
 But you need to consider the needs of your employees and the type of remote training you are offering to know which technology to use.

 For illustration, you can utilize video conferencing tools like Skype or Zoom to offer interactive and hands-on remote training.
+In addition, consider doing a Zoom / Google Meet comparison to see which works better for your requirements.
 The usage of these tools have grown significantly, especially with 44% of employees saying that part of their team is full-time remote.
 These tools allow your remote employees to see, hear, and interact with you in an engaging way.
 You can also use screen recording to create intricate step-by-step training videos.

 Create interactive content presentations using Prezi or PowerPoint.
 You can upload these presentations on remote training platforms like Adobe Connect or WebEx for employees to access anywhere.